deathworlders/online/content/books/deathworlders/chapter-00-kevin-jenkins-experience.md

 shared in common---and raising the fur at the nape of my neck.
 "The Corti abducted you, didn't they?"

-"My kind call them 'Greys'." he replied.
+"My kind call them 'Greys.'" he replied.

 I nodded.
 The Corti were small---even smaller than this being---grey-skinned but with large eyes and oversized brains as a result of a centuries-long eugenics